We Treat You Like Family

 Only The Court Can Grant A Guardianship

 Guardianship is a legal, court-ordered relationship in which one individual becomes the substitute decision maker for another.
 It can be created only by a court of law.
 The court determines the incapacity of the person involved and appoints a substitute decision maker to meet the needs and protect the rights of the incapacitated person.
 The term incapacitated has a legal definition under Virginia law.
-It has been defined by statute to mean a person (usually an adult) who has been found by a court to be incapable of receiving and evaluating information.
+It has been defined by statute to mean a person (usually an adult) who has been found by a court to be incapable of understanding information necessary to care for themselves.
 In addition, the person must be found to lack the capacity to maintain his or her health and safety and/or to manage his or her property and financial affairs without the assistance of a guardian or conservator.